 This post contains affiliate links which means if you make a purchase after clicking through my links, I might make a commission at no extra cost to you.
 See my disclosure policy for details.

 The process was actually pretty simple.
 I spread this project over several weeks, really just due to life happening around us.
 Since this space was our basement, we could close it off without needing to clean up the mess in between steps.

 BUT, if you are completing this project in a more frequently used space, I would suggest allowing about a week to complete.

-1. Step one: Sand countertops slightly.
+1. Sand countertops slightly.

 I did not spend a lot of time with this.
 Just sand the surface to allow the primer to stick well.
 Be sure to vacuum and clean the tile well after you complete your sanding, prior to painting!

 2. Apply one coat of the INSL-X STIX primer.

 I really loved this stuff.
 It was a primer I’d read a lot about, but had never used before.
 It adhered well to the tile and gave a good surface for the paint.